microsoft/dotnet-framework-docker/samples/dotnetapp/README.md

 out\dotnetapp.exe
 ```

-Note: The `-c release` argument builds the application in release mode (the default is debug mode).
+Note: The `-c Rrelease` argument builds the application in release mode (the default is debug mode).
 See the [dotnet publish reference](https://docs.microsoft.com/dotnet/core/tools/dotnet-publish) for more information on commandline parameters.

 ## Build and run the sample locally with MSBuild

 You can build this [.NET Framework 4.8](https://www.microsoft.com/net/download/dotnet-framework-runtime/net48) application locally with MSBuild using the following instructions.
 The instructions assume that you are in the root of the repository and using the `Developer Command Prompt for VS 2019`.

 You must have the [.NET Framework 4.8 targeting pack](https://go.microsoft.com/fwlink/?LinkId=2085167) installed.
-It is easiest to install with [Visual Studio 2019](https://visualstudio.microsoft.com/vs/) and the the Visual Studio Installer.
+It is easiest to install with [Visual Studio](https://visualstudio.microsoft.com/vs/) and the the Visual Studio Installer.

 ```console
 cd samples